Impress your friends and family with this easy melt-in-your mouth buttermilk biscuits recipe. Made in less than 30 minutes time!

 - Melted butter

-- Preheat the oven to 450°F. Coat cookie sheet with no-stick cooking spray.
+- Preheat the oven to 425°F. Coat cookie sheet with non-stick cooking spray.

 - While the oven preheats add flour, baking powder, baking soda and salt in a stand mixer fitted with a paddle attachment.
 Add the Crisco and mix for 30 seconds to 1 minute on speed 2/4 until mixture resembles coarse crumbs.
 While mixer is still running, pour in the buttermilk and mix until a soft dough forms.
 It needs to pull away from sides of bowl.

-- Place the dough on a lightly floured surface and sprinkle additional flour on top of the dough (and on your hands so the dough doesn't stick to your hands).
-Knead 8-10 times until flour is incorporated then roll out to 1/2-inch thickness.
+- Place the dough on a lightly floured surface and sprinkle additional flour on top of the dough (and flour on your hands so the dough doesn't stick to your hands).
+Pat with flour and roll out to 1/2-inch thickness.

 - Using a biscuit cutter or a cup, flour the rim and and cut biscuit dough.
 Place the biscuits 2-inches apart on the cookie sheet.

-- Bake for 10 to 14 minutes or until golden brown.
-Remove the biscuits from the oven and brush with with melted butter.
+- Bake for 10 minutes, then remove the biscuits from the oven and brush with with melted butter.
+Bake for an additional 2-4 minutes until golden and cooked through.